joetwopoint/TwoPoint_LoadingScreen-WIP/README.md

 - Replace `html/logo.png` with your **server logo** (same filename).

-No corner dev logo is used in this version.
+No dev/brand corner logo is used in this version.

 ---